nramirez686/regex101/gist-template.md

 # Regex 101

-In this tutorial, we'll explore how to use regular expressions (regex) to match email addresses in JavaScript.
-Regular expressions are powerful tools for pattern matching, and understanding them is crucial for web developers.
+In this tutorial, we'll explore how to use regular expressions (regex) to match email addresses.
+Regular expressions are powerful tools for search pattern in a body of text.

 ## Tutorial Summary